mtov/engsoftmoderna/en/chapter1.md

 ([link](https://insights.stackoverflow.com/survey/2018#ethics)).
 One question asked if developers felt obligated to consider the ethical implications of the code they create — almost 80% responded positively.
-Another asked who should hold the responsibility for code that leads to unethical behavior, to which 57% pointed to the company's top management and 23% felt it was the developers themselves.
+Another question asked who should hold the responsibility for code that leads to unethical behavior, to which 57% pointed to the company's top management and 23% felt it was the developers themselves.
 When asked if they would agree to write code with ethical issues, 58% said no, while 37% responded that it would depend on the code's requirements.
 ```{=latex}
 \end{esmbox}
 ```